heckman/photos-server/ARCHIVES.md

-# Versions
+# Archive Branches

-In the development of this project several implementations have been attempted.
-These various versions are in the branches listed below.
+In the development of this project several implementations were attempted.
+These various versions are in the archived branches listed below.
 This might not be the best way to structure a repository but here we are.

+The descriptions below are quite old, circa February 2024.

 ## `main`

-I've adopted `sh/tcpserver/micro` as the main branch.
-The versions describe below should all be considered stale.
+I've further developped `archive/sh/tcpserver/micro` as the main branch.

 ## Shell approach

-### `sh/netcat`
+### `archive/sh/netcat`

 Abandonned on 2024-02-14 in favour of using `tcpserver` rather than `netcat`.
 (Last commit `cbf4092`.)